o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/joint-intro.md

 PhysX joint components constrain the position and orientation of one PhysX Dynamic Rigid Body called the *follower*, relative to another rigid body, called the *leader*.
 The follower rigid body will have rotational freedom in zero, one, or two axes around the joint, depending on the type of PhysX joint.

-The example image below is a simple demonstration of the three joint types.
+The example image below is a simple demonstration of the different joint types.
 In each example, the blue sphere is the lead rigid body.
-The joint, which is placed inside the follower, is centered on the leader rigid body (using the **Local Position** and **Local Rotation** properties of the joint component).
-The red sphere is the follower rigid body, which must always be a dynamic rigid body.
-For clarity, the ball joint and hinge joint leader rigid bodies are set to static rigid bodies, but they can be dynamic rigid bodies too.
+The red sphere is the follower rigid body, which must always be a simulated rigid body.
+The joint component is always part of the follower entity.
+Once the joint is added to the follower it needs to be configured to be placed around the leader (using the **Local Position** and **Local Rotation** properties of the joint component).
+In this example the ball and hinge leaders are static rigid bodies, but they could be kinematic or simulated rigid bodies too.

 ![PhysX Joints example](/images/user-guide/physx/physx/anim-joints-example.gif)